pravi1991/ci-cd/README.md

 ```
 In here I am making use of a worker node labeled as `slave` and I am running a docker container here to run a clean test.
 So once the test is complete then there won't be any leftovers.
 The results of the stage is captured in `junit xml` format.

 In the next stage `Infrastructure Testing` stage where I have again used [kubetest]() tool.
-This is a python based tool
+This is a python based tool with which we can spinup the manifest to the given kubernetes cluster and then perform the tests written in python file.
+The directory [infraTesting](tests/infraTesting) contains the file to test the